-“We adopted Luna, and she was such a unique looking dog,” said pet owner Amanda Olafsoon.
-“We had never seen a dog that looked like her, and we wanted to see what she was made of.”
+"We had never seen a dog that looked like her and we wanted to see what she was made of," Olafsoon said.

-“We knew she had the Cattle Dog coat, and we knew she had some Small Terrier in her, but we also learned other breeds that she was mixed with, so she also has some Lab and Mini Poodle, which totally surprised us,” Olafsoon said.
+"We knew [Luna] had the Cattle Dog coat, and we knew she had some small terrier in her, but we also learned other breeds that she was mixed with," Olafsoon said.
+"So, she also has some Lab and mini poodle, which totally surprised us."

-“We also test for health results. we test for over 165 genetic health tests, so we can tell you if a dog is going to have something pop up later in life, and you may be able to prevent it.”
+"We can tell you if a dog is going to have something pop up later in life, and you may be able to prevent it," Troutman added.

-But as more and more companies offer tests that assess the risk for genetic diseases, Bell warns consumers could end up with an inaccurate interpretation of the test results, and false information about their pets likelihood to develop disease.
+But as more and more companies offer tests that assess the risk for genetic diseases, experts warn that consumers could end up with an inaccurate interpretation of the test results, and false information about their pets likelihood to develop disease.

 "You don’t know all the things they are going to do based on the DNA tests, but you can see what breeds they are made of, and associate that with the things they do around the house, and that is really fun," Olafsoon said.